 1 found dead in Roxbury high-rise, suspect captured trying to jump out 12th floor window

-BOSTON -- Boston police captured someone after they tried to jump from the window of a 12th-story apartment where another person was found dead Sunday night.
+BOSTON -- Boston police arrested someone after they tried to jump from the window of a 12th-story apartment where another person was found dead Sunday night.

 Officers responded to 35 Northampton Street in Roxbury around 8 p.m. to do a well-being check on a resident there.
 They entered the apartment after knocking on the door and not getting a response.